Yellow Hearts

-"Yellow Hearts" is the debut single by American pop singer Ant Saunders which was self-released on June 18, 2019, and re-released by Arista Records in November 2019.
+"Yellow Hearts" is the debut single by American pop singer Ant Saunders which was self-released on October 18, 2019, and re-released by Arista Records in November 2019.
 The song gained popularity on the video-sharing platform TikTok, which led to it gaining over 100 million streams across all platforms collectively.

 Reception

+The song later went viral on TikTok in November 2019, along with many other indie pop songs such as Beach Bunny's single "Prom Queen."

 Music video

 Saunders released the Idle House directed music video for the track on December 10, 2019.